Form Fields in JavaScript PDF library

 var page = document.addPage();

-// Add a button field into the PDF form
+// Create a button field

-new ej.pdf.PdfButtonField(
+var field = new ej.pdf.PdfButtonField(

 page,